obscrivn/databasebook/_sources/welcome.md

 ## What you will learn

-Students will develop skills in:
+You will develop skills in:

 - relational data modeling and database design
 - SQL querying and data manipulation